minhhoit/yacms/docs/caching-strategy.rst

 sections might be anything that makes use of the current request object, including session-specific data.

-Accordingly, Mezzanine provides the start and end template tags :func:`.nevercache` and ``endnevercache``.
+Accordingly, Yacms provides the start and end template tags :func:`.nevercache` and ``endnevercache``.
 Content wrapped in these tags will not be cached.
 With two-phased rendering, the page is cached without any of the template code